vedph/pythia/docs/antlr.md

 Search queries are built by an ANTLR language defined in `pythia.g4` grammar.
 VSCode has a nice extension for ANTLR syntax support: `ANTLR4 grammar syntax support`.

+You can also test online by pasting the Pythia g4 grammar into `Parser` and clearing `Lexer` in the [ANTLR Online Lab](http://lab.antlr.org).

 Useful links:

 - <https://github.com/antlr/antlr4/tree/master/runtime/CSharp>